 Beci illustrated a quote from fine artist, Bobbie Burgers, that reads “be willing to destroy” because we all should be, no?!
 Read on →

-If you’re just joining in, this year we were inspired to change up our content for the month to focus on women who we find inspiring and can tell us about their journey of “becoming” based on our Book Club book of the month by Michelle Obama.
+If you’re just joining in, this year we were inspired by Michelle Obama’s book, Becoming, our Book Club book for January, and focus on learning from women who we find inspiring and can tell us about their journey of “becoming” based on our of the month by Michelle Obama.
 You can read the rest of the interviews here.
-Stay tuned for many more!
+Stay tuned for many more each month.

 This month I’m pleased to introduce you to designer and art director, Erin Jang of Indigo Bunting.
 You may not have realized it, but you have definitely seen her touch on publications like Martha Stewart (back in the day!
 I knew every page!), The New York Times, Color Factory and more.
 Her work is thoughtful and clever, cohesive and highly edited.
 I look to her work as a pinnacle of taste.
 On a more personal note, I’ve been lucky to meet her in person and she’s a genuine and kind individual who lifts everyone around her.
 A true breath of fresh air.
 I’m so glad to learn more from her today.
 Take notes, she’s got some great advice!

 The season of rainbows continues!
 And this time it’s with some classy wood bangles.
 We found some blank wood bangles on Amazon (here) and thought they needed some color.
 We began creating these DIY Bangles for St. Patrick’s Day, but we think they are totally spring-worthy.
 And once we started we couldn’t stop–the more the better, right?!
 I LOVE how they turned out.
 We’ve got stripes, color-blocking, and of course, the obvious rainbows.
 Perfect for a punch of color here and there.